hSaria/ChromaTerm/readme.md

 - [Usage](#usage)
 - [Help](#help)

-Quick summary of changes from the original ChromaTerm:
-- Optimised the search through highlight rules which results in over **60% improvement in output processing speed**.
-This is very notable when you have a lot of rules and/or outputting a large amount of text.
-- **Reduced the dependency** on many libraries.
-ChromaTerm-- should  require fewer, if any, additional installations.
-- ChromaTerm-- **multithreads** the input and output operations which significantly increases the **responsiveness**.
-With that addition, polling at fixed intervals has been removed.
-This nearly negates the overhead of CT while wrapping around a process.
-- Added an option to **toggle highlighting off**.
-- Removed nearly every function apart from **Highlight**, which is the only thing I think this program should do.
-This significantly reduced the overhead on all operations of CT--.

 # About
 ChromaTerm-- (CT--) is a slimmed-down version of [ChromaTerm](https://github.com/tunnelsup/chromaterm).
 It essentially acts as a wrapper for a process (e.g. a shell).
 Any input to or output from the process is processed through CT--.